-Frantz Fanon, the Martinique-born, African nationalist and champion for the liberation of Algeria, died on this day in 1961 in a hospital in Bethesda, Maryland in the USA.
+Frantz Fanon, the Martinique-born, African nationalist and champion for the liberation of Algeria, died on 6 December 1961 in a hospital in Bethesda, Maryland in the USA.
 Recently Fanon’s life work has received quite some attention from the academic world.
 After earlier biographies, such as David Macey’s Frantz Fanon and edited volumes like the one put together by Nigel Gibson’s Rethinking Fanon: The Continuing Legacy, one might think that everything on the subject has been said.
 However, this is not the case as recent writing on the subject demonstrates, namely Leo Zeilig’s Militant Philosopher of the Third World Revolution, Christopher Lee’s Frantz Fanon Toward a Revolutionary Humanism, and the monumental Jean Khalfa and Robert Young’s collection of writings by Fanon Écrits sur l’Aliénation e la Liberté.

 In different ways, and departing from engagements with the available materials, these books offer new understandings on Fanon.
 They achieve it either by interpreting Fanon’s insights under new theoretical lenses, by enlarging the contextual framework to explain Fanon’s intellectual maturation, or, simply, by proposing fresh readings of Fanon that take into account recently found writings by him.